Fashion Industry: The Emperor Of The Current Era

 The identity of the fashion industry basically shows western dominance, which leads to refrainment and racial discrimination.

 Though the fashion industry serves various target groups, it does stereotype western-centric body images.
 And regenerates dominant power relations.

 For an industry that counts so heavily on people of color for all its achievements.
 It is disappointing to see an absence of BIPOC representation in marketing and operations.
 This lack of diversity is clearly evident in fashion.
-We observe it in racist ads, movies, daily soaps, on the ramps etc. And more prominently, we find it in the boardrooms.
+We observe it in racist ads, movies, daily soaps, on the ramps, etc. And more prominently, we find it in the boardrooms.

 Many famous brands continue to release inconsiderate ads and launch mindless products because of this lack of diversity in leadership.
-That is why the industry depreciate models of color on the runway.
+That is why the industry depreciates models of color on the runway.
 And that is why garment workers working in the C-suite of luxury fashion houses continue to mistreating and exploitation.

-Cause of Racism in Fashion Industry
+Cause of Racism in the Fashion Industry

-In order to eradicate its roots, exposing and impartially addressing the main causes of racism in fashion industry is extremely crucial.
-There are several important steps that must take place in to change peoples’ beliefs and attitudes in the truest sense.
+In order to eradicate its roots, exposing and impartially addressing the main causes of racism in the fashion industry is extremely crucial.
+There are several important steps that must take place to change peoples’ beliefs and attitudes in the truest sense.

 To describe that equality, we must terminate the double standards that now exist.
 For instance, it is somehow okay to promote “Black Lives Matter” but “All Lives Matter” is completely unacceptable, even racist.
 Why is that?

 If we really seek color blindness and racial equality, how can we explain such discrepancies?

 It is a scanty nod to the diversity that doesn’t encompass the principles of true equality.
 The numbers of POC models on runways at luxury fashion weeks.
 Though white people are a global minority, we still massively over-represent them in the fashion world.
 It places greater value on Eurocentric aesthetic notions.